pachterlab/gget/README.md

 Species for which the FTPs will be fetched in the format genus_species, e.g. homo_sapiens.

 `-w` `--which`
 Defines which results to return.
-Possible entries are:
-'all' - Returns GTF, cDNA, and DNA links and associated info (default).
+Default: 'all' -> Returns all available results.
-Or one or a combination of the following:
+Possible entries are one or a combination (as a list of strings) of the following:
-'gtf' - Returns the GTF FTP link and associated info.
+'gtf' - Returns the annotation (GTF).
-'cdna' - Returns the cDNA FTP link and associated info.
+'cdna' - Returns the trancriptome (cDNA).
-'dna' - Returns the DNA FTP link and associated info.
+'dna' - Returns the genome (DNA).
+'cds - Returns the coding sequences corresponding to Ensembl genes.
+(Does not contain UTR or intronic sequence.)
+'cdrna' - Returns transcript sequences corresponding to non-coding RNA genes (ncRNA).
+'pep' - Returns the protein translations of Ensembl genes.

 `-r` `--release`
-Ensemble release the FTPs will be fetched from, e.g. 104 (default: None &rarr; uses latest Ensembl release).
+Defines the Ensembl release number from which the files are fetched, e.g. 104.

 `-ftp` `--ftp`
-If True: returns only a list containing the requested FTP links (default: False).
+Return only the requested FTP links in a list (default: False).

 `-d` `--download`
-Download the requested FTPs to the current directory (requires [wget](https://linuxize.com/post/wget-command-examples/)).
+Download the requested FTPs to the current directory (requires [curl](https://curl.se/docs/)).

 `-o` `--out`
-Path to the file the results will be saved in, e.g. path/to/directory/results.json (default: None &rarr; just prints results).
+Path to the json file the results will be saved in, e.g. path/to/directory/results.json.
+Default: Standard out.
 For Jupyter Lab / Google Colab: `save=True` will save the output to the current working directory.

 ### Examples